muellners/muellners.wallet/README.md

-# Muellners (AVAX) Wallet
+# Muellners Wallet

-This is the frontend Vue.js application for the Muellners (AVAX) Wallet.
+This is the frontend Vue.js application for the Muellners Wallet.

 ## Prerequisites